jeffreylanters/react-unity-webgl/README.md

 # Notes
-Make sure your Unity build is in your public folder, this is due to the component **and** Unity itself will load files in Runtime and not Compile time.
+Make sure your Unity build is in your public folder, this is due to the component **and** Unity itself will load files in Runtime and not Compile/Bundle time.
 ## 5.x to 6.x Upgrade note
 When upgrading from 5.x to 6.x, make sure you add the `loader` prop to the Unity component and remove the script tag from your HTML page refering to the UnityLoader.js file.
 See [Usage](#usage) for further details.